odyslam/home-urbit/README.md

 ![](/assets/deploy2.png)

-3. To add a device to the application, download the OS image and [flash](https://www.balena.io/etcher/) it to an sd card.
+3. To add a device to the application, download the OS image and [flash](https://www.balena.io/etcher/) it to an SD card.

 ![](/assets/deploy3.png)

-4. Insert the sd card to the Rasspberry pi 4, connect it to power + Internet.
+4. Insert the SD card to the Rasspberry pi 4, connect it to power + Internet.
 Wait to download your application.

 5. Visit the Cloud Dashboard to see that everything works as expected

 ![image](https://user-images.githubusercontent.com/13405632/121319220-aafa6e80-c914-11eb-803d-732134d693bd.png)

 6. Click on the web terminal, select `urbit` and open a terminal session.
-Run script `/usr/sbin/get-urbit-code.sh`.
+Execute `/usr/sbin/get-urbit-code.sh`.
 This script will give you the code for your Urbit.

 7. Visit the following address to access `~Urbit`: `ship.<device_public_url>`.
 Read more about [balena Public Device URLs](https://www.balena.io/docs/learn/develop/runtime/#public-device-urls).